The Hawaii labor law guide

 COBRA is a federal law that allows many employees to continue their health insurance benefits after their employment ends.
 It applies to employers that have 20 or more employees.
 Hawaii does not have a mini-COBRA.
 However, if an employee cannot work because of hospitalization or sickness, their employer must allow them to continue their coverage for either three months or while the employer pays the employee’s wages, whichever is longer.

-hawaii Whistleblower protection laws
+Hawaii Whistleblower protection laws

 Employers may not discharge or discriminate against an employee because they reported (or are about to report) an alleged violation of a law, regulation, rule, ordinance, or contract or because a public body asks the employee to participate in an investigation or proceeding.